 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company.
 All other repair and maintenance costs are recognized in statement of profit and loss as incurred.
 Any gain or loss on disposal of investment property calculated as the difference between the net proceeds from disposal and the carrying amount of the item is recognized in Statement of Profit and Loss.

-Though the Company measures investment property using cost-based measurement, the fair value of investment property is disclosed in the note no 3B of the Ind AS financial statements.
+Though the Company measures investment property using cost-based measurement, the fair value of investment property is disclosed in the note no 4 of the Financial statements.

 (iii) Depreciation